-CDC, FDA and USDA are not aware of any reports at this time that suggest COVID-19 can be transmitted by food or food packaging.
+The Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), and United States Department of Agriculture (USDA) are not aware of any reports at this time that suggest COVID-19 can be transmitted by food or food packaging.
 Current evidence shows the biggest risk of transmission of COVID-19 is being around individuals who are symptomatic.
 To reduce the spread of COVID-19, the following public health practices are recommended for grocery stores: